ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionProposition.rst

    *  - id
       - `CURIE <core.json#/$defs/CURIE>`_
       - 0..1
-      - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
-This 'id' is  unique within a given system.
-The identified entity may have a different 'id' in a different  system.
+      - The 'logical' identifier of the entity in the system of record, and MUST be represented as a CURIE.
+This 'id' is unique within a given system, but may also refer to an 'id' for the shared concept in  another system (represented by namespace, accordingly).
    *  - type
       - string
       - 1..1
-      - MUST be "VariationPathogenicityProposition"
+      - MUST be "VariationGermlineConditionProposition"
    *  - variation
       - `CategoricalVariation <catvars.json#/$defs/CategoricalVariation>`_
       - 0..1